top of page

 Understanding IVDD in Dogs: Causes, Symptoms, and Natural Management

-Intervertebral Disc Disease (IVDD) is a common spinal condition that affects many dogs—especially those with short legs and long backs, such as Dachshunds, Corgis, and Bulldogs.
-This degenerative disease can cause significant discomfort and mobility challenges, making early recognition and management essential.
+Intervertebral Disc Disease (IVDD) is a spinal condition that affects many dogs, particularly breeds with long backs and short legs such as Dachshunds, Corgis, and Bulldogs.
+Because it can influence mobility and comfort, understanding the condition and recognising early changes can help owners seek timely veterinary support.

 What Is IVDD?